 Computer Skills for Resume: The Essential List

 Computer skills for resume sections are non-negotiable in today's digital workplace.
-Here's how to categorize them:
+Here is how to categorize them.

 Basic Computer Skills (Everyone Should Have)